How to Clean Mirrors?

 4. Use Microfiber Towels to Remove Dust

 In some cases, you might not have any stains or ugly marks on your mirror, but just dust and dirt which accumulated with the passing of time.
-To remove this dust, you can also use a microfiber towel and apply little pressure when wiping the surface of the mirror.
+To remove this dust, you can also use a microfiber towel.
+Apply little pressure when wiping the surface of the mirror.
 Once the dust is removed, you can go ahead and use a soft cleaning product to make your mirror sparkle again.

 5. Never Use Vinegar to Clean Mirrors